BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/labs/hello_files.md

 ```js
 response.sendFile(__dirname + "/example.html")
 ```
-### Visiting the private file `package.json`

-- [ ] Visit the following file `http://localhost:5000/package.json`
-- [ ] Ask yourself: would you want a visitor to view the project's `package.json`?
-Can you imagine other files you might want to prevent the public from accessing?

 ### Limit the Express server to a `public` directory

 - [ ] Create a directory named `public` within your project directory.